What Can Buyers Expect from Selling a House ‘As is’

 To sell a home ‘as is’ means to sell the property in its present, lived-in condition and is being sold without any repairs or rehabilitation.
 Such properties are always listed for sale, ‘as is,’ by their owner or the agent representing the owner.
 In layman’s terms, the seller is unwilling or unable to bear the cost of the repairs.
 In such cases, the parties are usually agreeable to selling a property at a discounted price.

-There are other instances where agents or property-owners have a legitimate reason for selling a house ‘as is’.
-Let’s say if a financial institution has possessed a home, or if the original property-owner has passed away and the ownership or onus has passed to their next kin or legal representative- all of these are legitimate instances, where most owners consider selling a home in a state of disrepair without restoring the same.
+There are other instances where agents or property owners have a legitimate reason for selling a house ‘as is.
+Let’s say if a financial institution has possessed a home, or if the original property-owner has passed away and the ownership or onus has passed to their next kin or legal representative- all of these are legitimate instances, where most owners consider selling a home in a state of disrepair without restoring it.

 Additional Read: HOW TO SELL A DAMAGED HOUSE IN CHRISTCHURCH AS-IS?